Odair Hellmann: Internacional

 After retiring, Hellmann started working as an assistant manager at his former club Internacional, initially assigned to the under-17 squad.
 In 2013, he became the permanent assistant manager of the first team.
 In 2015, he was also in charge of the first team for two matches, replacing fired Diego Aguirre.

 Ahead of the 2016 Summer Olympics, Hellmann worked as Rogério Micale's assistant in the Brazil under-23 squad, helping the side to achieve the gold medal for the first time in history.
 Upon returning to Inter, he was appointed interim manager on 11 November 2017, after the dismissal of Guto Ferreira; he also previously worked in that capacity for one match in May, after the dismissal of Antônio Carlos Zago.

 On 25 November 2017, Hellmann was announced as manager of the club for the 2018 season.
 After qualifying for the 2019 Copa Libertadores, he remained as manager for the 2019 season, as they went on to reach the finals in the 2019 Copa do Brasil, but lost it to Athletico Paranaense.

 On 10 October 2019, after being knocked out by Flamengo in the Libertadores quarterfinals and a streak of four games without a league win, Hellmann was dismissed by Internacional.

 Fluminense

 On 11 December 2019, Hellmann was appointed manager of another of his former clubs, Fluminense.
 He reached the 2020 Campeonato Carioca finals, but lost to Flamengo.

 On 7 December 2020, Hellmann left Fluminense after receiving an offer from Emirati club Al-Wasl, and was replaced by assistant Marcão.

 Al-Wasl

 Hellmann was confirmed as manager of Al-Wasl on 8 December 2020.
 He rescinded his contract with the club on 27 June 2022, after finishing in the sixth position in the 2021–22 UAE Pro League.

 Santos

 On 16 November 2022, Hellmann was named manager of Santos back in his home country, and signed a one-year contract.
+He left on a mutual agreement on 22 June 2023, after a 2–0 home loss to Corinthians.

+Al-Riyadh

+On 8 October 2023, Hellmann was appointed as manager of Saudi Pro League club Al-Riyadh until the end of the 2023–24 season.

+Al-Raed

+On 14 July 2024, Hellmann was appointed as manager of Saudi Pro League club Al-Raed.

+Athletico Paranaense

+On 21 May 2025, Hellmann returned to his home country and was appointed Athletico Paranaense head coach in the second division.